I specialize in the art of designing events. I work to balance all the variables involved to create a successful event.

 MassTLC (Massachusetts Technology Leadership Council)

 Usually conferences about a general topic area bring together pre-selected speakers and an audience of listeners who want to learn.
 They are not necessarily drawn together because a shared affiliation or working together in community.
-Unconference methodologies work well to support peer-to-peer learning, inquiry into critical questions, and working collaborations.

 She’s Geeky: Connecting Women in Tech